stanford-futuredata/POP/EXPERIMENTS.md

 `Average job completion time`.
 The first is the runtime (x-axis of Figure 6), and the second is the average JCT (y-axis of Figure 6).

+The total size of the output directory from this experiment is about 10 GB.
 The generated output logfiles can be analyzed using the postprocessing script available at `cluster_scheduling/process_logs.py` (the output directory used above needs to be provided to this script as a command line argument):